Prsoto/HomeWork3/README.md

 This Week we are required to deliver a HomeWork which we create a PassWord Generator

-For the HTML and CSS I have used the Files given and for the JS we have a started Code from which I include my code
+For the HTML and CSS I have used the Files given and for the JS we have a started Code from which I include my code.

+HomeWork Submitted on 03/23/22

 ## Goal